- Dr Hong Wei (Associate Professor - University of Reading)

 This module builds on the foundations of the first year modules on program design and provides a thorough grounding in the design of data structures and algorithms and gives further insight into object-oriented design.

-3. Programme design, abstract data types, stacks, queues and priority queues - 5 Lectures.
+2. Program design, abstract data types, stacks, queues and priority queues - approx 5 Lectures.

-4. Design patterns and frameworks - 5 Lectures
+6. Design patterns and frameworks - approx 4 Lectures

 An introduction to object-oriented design patterns and frameworks.
 Support for reuse.
 General concepts, representation and examples.
 How patterns may be implemented in Java.